Martin Boykan: Recordings

-His String Quartets Nos.
-1 and 2 are both recorded on CRI.
+The String Quartets Nos.
+1 and 2 are recorded on CRI.
 A disc of vocal music (Elegy and Epithalamion) was released by CRI in 1998, along with the String Quartet No. 4.
 A second CD including the Piano Trio No. 2, Echoes of Petrarch (trio for flute, clarinet and piano), City of Gold (flute) and the Second Quartet was released in January 2000.
-A new CD of chamber works issued by CRI (assigned to New World Records now and can be ordered on line) includes a violin sonata, Flume for clarinet and piano, a song cycle (A Packet for Susan), and the First String Quartet.
-Sonata for Solo Violin(commissioned by Dan Stepner) is included on a CD by the violinist Curt Macomber (also CRI/New World).
+Another CD of chamber works issued by CRI (now assigned to New World Records) includes a violin sonata, Flume for clarinet and piano, a song cycle (A Packet for Susan), and the First String Quartet.
+Sonata for Solo Violin (commissioned by Dan Stepner) is included on a CD by the violinist Curt Macomber (also CRI/New World).

-In 2010 Albany Records released the CD Second Chances which includes String Quartet No. 3, Motet, Songlines and Second Chances featuring Pamela Dellal, mezzo-soprano and Donald Berman, Pianist.
+In 2010 Albany Records released the CD Second Chances, which includes String Quartet No. 3, Motet, Songlines and Second Chances featuring mezzo-soprano Pamela Dellal and pianist Donald Berman.
 Scores are published by Mobart Music Press and C.F.
-Peters, New York.
+Peters.

-In 2004 Scarecrow Press, Maryland, published a collection of essays entitled Silence and Slow-Time: Studies in Musical Narrative.
-His second book, The Power of the Moment: Essays on the Western Musical Canon, was published by Pendragon Press in 2011.

-Three artist books produced in collaboration with his wife, the artist Susan Schwalb, were recently purchased by the Music Division of the Library of Congress: City of Gold (flute solo), Flume (clarinet), and Nocturne (viola da gamba).
+In 2004 Scarecrow Press, Maryland, published Boykan's collection of essays Silence and Slow-Time: Studies in Musical Narrative.
+Pendragon Press published his second book, The Power of the Moment: Essays on the Western Musical Canon, in 2011.
+Three artist books produced in collaboration with his wife, the artist Susan Schwalb, were purchased by the Music Division of the Library of Congress: City of Gold (flute solo), Flume (clarinet), and Nocturne (viola da gamba).